-During spawning, the redd is excavated by the female when she turns on her side and fans the gravel with her tail.
-The moving water washes the substrate downstream, allowing the female fish to lay her eggs in the remaining depression.
-Once the male fertilizes the eggs, the female covers the eggs by fanning the substrate upstream of the redd so it will wash down and cover the eggs.
+The Okanogan River contains the furthest upstream and northern-most extent of currently accessible anadromous salmonid habitat in the Upper Columbia River.
+Adult steelhead migrate upstream from the ocean in the summer months, over-winter in the upper Columbia or Okanogan River, and spawn the next spring from March through late-May.
+During spawning, female steelhead use their tails to create a nest where eggs are deposited.
+This nest is also referred to as a redd.
+The moving water washes the substrate downstream, allowing the female to lay her eggs in the remaining depression.
+Once the male(s) fertilize the eggs, the female covers the eggs by fanning the substrate upstream of the redd.
 This leaves a distinguishable pit with a mound on the downstream end (the tailspill).
-Additionally, the periphyton is removed from the disturbed substrate, making the redd distinguishable from the surrounding substrate which is still covered in periphyton.
+During this process, periphyton and fine sediment are removed from the disturbed substrate, making the redd readily distinguishable from the surrounding substrate.